Berkeley

 Youth

-George Berkeley was born in Ireland, in 1685, at Thomastown, into a noble family of the Anglican faith.
+George Berkeley was born in Ireland, in 1685, at Thomastown, into a noble Anglican family.

-He began his studies at Kilkenny College, but continued them at Trinity College, Dublin, the capital.
+He began his studies at Kilkenny College and continued them at Trinity College, Dublin.

-In 1707, he graduated, but remained at this institution to teach Greek as a tutor.
+In 1707, he graduated but remained at the institution to teach Greek as a tutor.

 Two years later, he published his first work: An Essay Towards a New Theory of Vision.
-He was a precocious thinker, being only twenty-two years old.
+He was a precocious thinker — he was just twenty-two years old.

-This book gave him some notoriety; moreover, his conclusions, innovative for the time, are still considered valid today, and used in the current theory of optics.
+The book brought him a measure of renown; what is more, his conclusions, innovative for their time, are still considered valid today and inform current theories of optics.

 The year 1710 was an eventful one.

-First, he was ordained priest of the Anglican Church.
+First, he was ordained as a priest of the Anglican Church.

 He published his second work, the Principles of Human Knowledge, which established Berkeley as one of the great exponents of idealism.
-This masterpiece with its puzzling conclusions aroused both admiration and scepticism among his contemporaries.
+This masterpiece, with its disconcerting conclusions, aroused both admiration and scepticism among his contemporaries.

-He travelled to England, where he was engaged as secretary and chaplain by Lord Peterborough, whom he followed on his European travels.
-He thus visited Italy, Spain and France, where he wrote his treatise On Motion (De Motu).
+He travelled to England, where he was taken on as secretary and chaplain by Lord Peterborough, whom he accompanied on his European travels.
+In the course of these journeys he visited Italy, Spain, and France, where he wrote his treatise On Motion (De Motu).

 This phase of his life lasted eight years.
-At the end of this phase, in 1721, he decided to return to Dublin, where he took holy orders, obtained his doctorate in theology and taught at Trinity College.
-He was appointed Dean of Derry, an office that brought him a substantial annuity.
+At its close, in 1721, he returned to Dublin, where he took holy orders, was awarded a doctorate in theology, and taught at Trinity College.
+He was appointed Dean of Derry, a position that came with a substantial annual income.

-Four years later, he made a fundamental shift by relinquishing his office, and leaving for America, where he planned to open a college, for the training of priests and missionaries.
+Four years later, he made a decisive turn, giving up his position and setting sail for America, where he planned to open a college for the training of priests and missionaries.

-The journey was not an easy one, as he took his library of 20,000 volumes with him.
+The voyage was no small undertaking, as he brought his library of twenty thousand volumes with him.

-On his arrival, he bought a plantation near Newport, in the state of Rhode Island, and lived there for a few years, waiting for the funds promised by England to carry out his project.
-The funds never came, which is why he decided to return to London in 1732.
+On his arrival, he bought a plantation near Newport, in Rhode Island, and lived there for several years, waiting for funds promised by the English government to bring his project to fruition.
+The funds never materialised, and in 1732 he decided to return to London.

 The Bishop

-He was appointed bishop at Cloyne, Ireland, an office he held until his retirement in 1752.
+He was appointed bishop of Cloyne, in Ireland, a position he held until his retirement in 1752.

-During this latter period of his life, he published The Analyst, a critical examination of the foundations of science, which exerted an important influence on later developments in mathematics.
+During this later period of his life, he published The Analyst, a critical examination of the foundations of science that exerted a significant influence on subsequent developments in mathematics.

-He also wrote some minor works, including his treatise on the virtues of tar water.
+He also wrote a number of minor works, among them a treatise on the medicinal virtues of tar water.

 In 1753, he died in Oxford.